tribixbite/awesome/README.md

 *   [cbh123/narrator](https://github.com/cbh123/narrator) - David Attenborough narrates your life
 *   [Kav-K/Described](https://github.com/Kav-K/Described) - Automatically describe images sent by users on popular media platforms, incredibly useful for the visually impaired and for complicated imagery.
-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 *   [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 *   [lukasHoel/text2room](https://github.com/lukasHoel/text2room) - Text2Room generates textured 3D meshes from a given text prompt using 2D text-to-image models (ICCV2023).
 *   [GitGuardian/ggshield](https://github.com/GitGuardian/ggshield) - Find and fix 360+ types of hardcoded secrets and 70+ types of infrastructure-as-code misconfigurations.